JoyHak/QuickSwitch/README.md

       alt="NewBug"></a><br><br>

 1. [Download](https://github.com/JoyHak/QuickSwitch/releases/latest) the latest x64 or x32 archive depending on your system architecture.
 If you don't know it, start with the x64 version. *It is not recommended to run the x32 version on an x64 machine!*
 2. Create a directory named `QuickSwitch`, copy downloaded archive here and select "extract here" from the context menu.
-Follow the same steps update the app.
-The configuration will never be replaced.
-Run `QuickSwitch.exe`.
+Follow the same steps to update the app.
+The `.ini` configuration will never be replaced.
-3. Open different directories in a supported file manager.
-E.g., open `C:\` in `Explorer`.
+3. Run `QuickSwitch.exe`.
+Open some tabs in a supported file manager or create `.lnk` files in `.\Favorites`.
 4. Open any application and try to open\save a file using it.
 E.g., open `Notepad` then `File - Open...` (or press `Ctrl+Shift+S`).
 5. Press `Ctrl+Q` and look at the paths in the Menu that opens.
 All directories opened in supported file managers will be displayed here.
 6. Explore the available options in the _"Menu settings"_ and experiment with them.
 Choose a convenient style and logic of the menu!

+<video src="https://github.com/JoyHak/QuickSwitch/blob/main/Images/installation.mp4" width="1280" height="720" controls></video>

 ## Appearance
 ### Short path